 POLI3044.
-American democracy (6 credits) - subject to the Senate's approval
+American democracy (6 credits)

 American politics captivates domestic and international audiences.
 In order to construct informed opinions on the American political process, what should politics students outside of the United States know about institutions in the US government and the US political system?
 The purpose of this course is to provide students with an introduction to American politics, with a focus on the dynamic among various political institutions.
 Students will learn about the philosophical and constitutional basis of the American political system, the contours of American federalism, the interaction between the formal (executive, judiciary, and legislative) and informal (bureaucracy, media, and general electorate) branches of government in the US, and how elections reveal the internal dynamics of the American political system.
-Assessment: 100% coursework.